SirDuke8/IS565-ForensicsTools/Introductory Documents/Shodan.md

 **What is Shodan?**
 Shodan is a search engine that lets you find specific types of computers (servers, routers, etc.) connected to the internet.
 It's often used for security research and finding devices with vulnerabilities.
+Shodan does offer a free API key with limited access, but for more advanced features and broader usage, a paid subscription might be necessary.
+The use of an API key allows you to authenticate and access additional functionalities provided by Shodan.

 **Basic Shodan Commands:**